hhummel/glorious/README.md

 - [ ] Gift packaging should be shown.
 The user should be able to see past gift receipts and offered the choice of reusing the same address without re-entring the details.

-- [ ] Delivery options should be shown: local delivery, regional delivery using a 3rd party like Doordash, and shipping.
+- [ ] Delivery options should be shown: local delivery and shipping.

 - [x] Shopping cart should show all the items desired, and allow deletion and edits.
 There should be an option to clear it.

 - [ ] Checkout should include payment.
 Payment options should include Stripe, CoD (if we have to), and invoice at the end of the month.
 There should be a single payment transaction for all items in the shopping cart.
 The shopping cart should be cleared after checkout, orders and payments should be submitted to the backend

 - [ ] The frontend design should assume there will be multiple stores using the same logic.
-This logic should also be added to the django models.
 No branding should be hard-coded into the front end: All images, copy and assumptions about delivery area should depend on the store.

 - [ ] Customers should be able to see and edit their account settings, e.g. address, email.
 They should be able to see their order history and account balance.